Table of Contents

 Will:

-to express future intentions or promises.
+it is used to express future intentions or promises.

 - I will call you tomorrow.